samuelfneumann/RFDN/README.md

 are initialized.
 The Evaluation class can then find the average PSNR or SSIM on the validation data, as well as plot the learning curves generated from the training process.

+# Jupyter Notebook Files
+Jupyter notebook files were used to train and evaluate models.
+In addition, they were used to create figures, compare model outputs, generate data for tables, generate and analyze learning curves, etc. The Python files held the main functionality, and the Jupyter notebook files were used to run that functionality.
+The following is a list of Jupyter notebook files and how they were used:
+1. AvgLearningCurves.ipynb was used to generate average learning curves over multiple trained networks and analyze the average performace.
+2. Compare.ipynb was used to compare to networks at a time, usually RFDN and RFDN1.
+3. eval.ipynb was used to evaluate a single network, printing its learning curve and generating output as well as generating performance metrics.
+4. Figures.ipynb was used to create all figures for the report.
+5. TablesAndMetrics.ipynb was used to generate all table data and metrics for the report.
+6. train.ipynb was used to train all networks.

 # To Do Before Handing in
 - [ ] Remove checking if we are on localhost or not to determine LR-HR dictionary filenames